Hopping John Soup

-For years I’ve been making this tasty Hopping John Soup with Black-Eyed Peas, Ham, and Collard Greens for good luck in the New Year, and if you’re willing to eat a few carbs to get good luck, I highly recommend this soup that has all the luck-bringing properties of Hopping John!
-If you want a lower-carb version use more ham and collards and less black-eyed peas.
-Hopping John is traditionally made on New Year’s Day, but make it ahead if you want to get started early on the luck.
+For years I’ve been making this tasty Hopping John Soup for good luck in the New Year, and if you’re willing to eat a few carbs to get good luck, I highly recommend this soup!
+It has all the luck-bringing properties of the traditional dish of Hopping John that’s made on New Year’s Day, but go ahead and make it early if you want to get started on the luck.

-If you’re not familiar with Hopping John, it’s eaten throughout the southern U.S. on New Year’s Day.
-The origin of the name Hopping John is uncertain, but it’s thought to have come from the Creole French pronunciation of the pigeon peas used in the dish.
+If you’re not familiar with Hopping John, it’s eaten throughout the southern U.S. on New Year’s Eve or New Year’s Day.
+The origin of the name is uncertain, but it’s thought to have come from the Creole French pronunciation of the pigeon peas used in the dish.

 What are Black-Eyed Peas?